Future proofing your SEO: How to make sure you don’t get penalised by a future Google update

 Google updates that might affect your site

 Google is becoming better at detecting spam and they’re doing everything in their power to remove it from their search results.
 Even though your intention may not be to trick your way to the top of the results page, you may still be doing some things that Google considers to be spammy.
-You might want to stop because if Google takes a manual action against your site, such as demoting or even removing your site from their search results, you’ll find it very difficult to recover (some sites don’t ever recover).

 Here are the most important updates that have affected lots of sites in the past: